 The panel members have access to all applications assigned to the panel, barring conflicts of interest (see section 3).
-At the meeting, the panel will thoroughly discuss the applications where any reviewer has given 5 (excellent) or 6 (outstanding) as the overall draft rating.
 The panel prepares one consensus panel review report on each application based on the discussions and/or the draft reviews and decides the final rating.
-Reports on the applications that receive an overall final rating below 5 (excellent) will include only the summary assessment of the project's strengths and weaknesses and the final rating.
-Therefore, we strongly encourage you to pay special attention when reasoning the main strengths and weaknesses of the proposals already when preparing draft reviews.
+We strongly encourage you to pay special attention when reasoning the main strengths and weaknesses of the proposals already when preparing draft reviews.

-After the panel has completed the review of the applications during the panel meeting, it will also be asked to rank the best applications.
-The applications are ranked based on the review criteria used and the programme-specific objectives - no additional criteria are used.
+After the panel has completed the review of the applications during the panel meeting, it may rank the applications rated 5 (excellent) or 6 (outstanding).
+The applications are ranked based on the review criteria used (see Appendix 1) - no additional criteria are used.